 Rawly grimaced.

 During the week that followed, Rawly didn’t exit the front door of his house until he looked out a window to make sure Usto wasn’t in view.
 In particular, he checked to make sure the elder wasn’t sitting in one of the two wooden rockers on his front porch.
-Because it was usual for Usto to rock for a spell mornings and afternoons, avoiding him when getting the mail required a well-timed sprint.
+Because it was usual for Usto to rock for a spell mornings and afternoons, avoiding him when getting the mail called for a well-timed sprint.

-“Why do you keep looking out the window,” asked Rawly’s mother as she entered the room to find him pulling back a curtain.
+“Why do you keep looking out the window,” asked Rawly’s mother as she entered the living room to find him pulling back a curtain.
 “Are you getting bullied by someone in the neighborhood?”

 “No,” assured Rawly.